Haredi Judaism: Terminology

-In Israel, Haredi Jews are sometimes also called by the derogatory slang words dos (plural dosim), that mimics the traditional Ashkenazi Hebrew pronunciation of the Hebrew word datiyim (religious), and more rarely, sh'chorim (blacks), a reference to the black clothes they typically wear; a related informal term used in English is black hat.
+In Israel, Haredi Jews are sometimes also called by the derogatory slang words dos (plural dosim), which mimics the traditional Ashkenazi Hebrew pronunciation of the word datiyim (religious), and more rarely, sh'chorim (blacks), a reference to the black clothes they typically wear; a related informal term used in English is black hat.

 Population

-Due to its imprecise definition, lack of data collection, and rapid change over time, estimates of the global Haredi population are difficult to measure, and may significantly underestimate the true number of Haredim, due to their reluctance to participate in surveys and censuses.
+Due to its imprecise definition, lack of data collection, and rapid change over time, estimating the global Haredi population is difficult.
+The true number of Haredim may be significantly underestimated due to their reluctance to participate in surveys and censuses.

 In 1992, out of a total of 1,500,000 Orthodox Jews worldwide, about 550,000 were Haredi (half of them in Israel).
 One estimate given in 2011 stated that there were approximately 1.3 million Haredi Jews globally.
 Studies have shown a very high growth rate, with a large young population.
 Haredi population grew to 2.1 million in 2020 and is expected to double by 2040.

 The vast majority of Haredi Jews are Ashkenazi.
 However, some 20% of the Haredi population are thought to belong to the Sephardic Haredi stream.
 In recent decades, Haredi society has grown due to the addition of a religious population that identifies with the Shas movement.
 The percentage of people leaving the Haredi population has been estimated between 6% and 18%.
+Not all leave the Orthodox community, as some become more behaviorally modern while still practicing some form of Orthodoxy.